lmarza/ProbVerNet/README.md

 ## Available Algorithms ✅

-- [ ] PT-LiRPA [A]: Probabilistically Tightened Linear Relaxation-based Perturbation Analysis, a novel probabilistic framework that combines over-approximation techniques from LiRPA-based approaches with a sampling-based method to compute tight intermediate reachable sets, significantly tightening the lower and upper linear bounds of a neural network's output and reducing the computational cost of formal verification tools while providing probabilistic guarantees on verification soundness. (coming soon).
+- [ ] **PT-LiRPA** ([Marzari et al., und.review JAIR 2025](https://arxiv.org/pdf/2507.05405)): Probabilistically Tightened Linear Relaxation-based Perturbation Analysis, a novel probabilistic framework that combines over-approximation techniques from LiRPA-based approaches with a sampling-based method to compute tight intermediate reachable sets, significantly tightening the lower and upper linear bounds of a neural network's output and reducing the computational cost of formal verification tools while providing probabilistic guarantees on verification soundness (integration with the framework coming soon).
-- [ ] CountingProVe [B,C]: Approximate count method with probabilistic guarantees on the interval of violation rate present in the property's domain (coming soon).
+- [ ] **CountingProVe** ([Marzari et al., IJCAI 2023](https://dl.acm.org/doi/abs/10.24963/ijcai.2023/25)): Approximate count method with probabilistic guarantees on the interval of violation rate present in the property's domain (integration with the framework coming soon).
-- [x] ϵ-ProVe [C]: Efficient approximate enumeration strategy with tight probabilistic guarantees for enumerating all the (un)safe regions of the property's domain for a given safety property.
+- [x] **ϵ-ProVe** ([Marzari et al., AAAI 2024](https://ojs.aaai.org/index.php/AAAI/article/view/30134)): Efficient approximate enumeration strategy with tight probabilistic guarantees for enumerating all the (un)safe regions of the property's domain for a given safety property.
-- [x] RF-ProVe[D]: Compact probabilistic enumeration of preimage bounds of neural networks with guarantees on the coverage and bounded error of the solution returned.
+- [x] **RF-ProVe** ([Marzari et al., AAAI 2026]()): Compact probabilistic enumeration of preimage bounds of neural networks with guarantees on the coverage and bounded error of the solution returned.

 ## Installation